jazzy1331/NationalParkService/readme.md

 ## Backend Components
 **NPS API:** The National Park Service API is provided by the National Park Service and provides information about parks, campgrounds, events, and more.

 **Firebase Firestore DB:** An online, no SQL database.
 Responsible for holding information about the parks in the National Park system.
+Used to reduce time and increase efficiency when fetching data about parks.

 **Google Cloud Functions:** An event-driven, serverless platform.
 Responsible for fetching park information from the NPS API, parsing through the result, and sending information to the Firestore DB.